f3ss1/dotfiles/readme.md

 ### Installing `pyenv`

 This setup encourages usage of `pyenv` to manage base `python` versions while using `poetry` for specific environments.
-To install `pyenv`, follow the installation guide on their [GitHub](https://github.com/pyenv/pyenv). **Note** that step with adding lines to your `.zshrc` is not required since this part is already incorporated into the `pyenv_setup.zsh` separate file.
+To install `pyenv`, follow the installation guide on their [GitHub](https://github.com/pyenv/pyenv). **Note** that step with adding lines to your `.zshrc` is not required since this part is already incorporated into the `.pyenv_setup.zsh` separate file.

 To install the `python` version you need, do not forget to meet the prerequirements [they list](https://github.com/pyenv/pyenv?tab=readme-ov-file#d-install-python-build-dependencies) first.